Creating a CMS Tour

 What is a Tour?

 On your Tour, visitors can view previews of the content within your Member Area.
-Tours can be customized separately from your Member Area, giving you enough flexibility to promote your content in different ways, such as promoting seasonal events or catering to a specific group of people.
+Tours can be customized separately from your Member Area, providing you with sufficient flexibility to promote your content in various ways, such as highlighting seasonal events or catering to a specific audience.

 Adding a CMS Tour